Danlugo/TheBlend/README.md

 ## How does it work?
 The app uses Crewai concepts (Crew) to run multiple LLMs (Agents) to do the work (Tasks).
-The Agents & Tasks are setup to search the internet for the latest AI technologies and asked to resturned the results into a specific format.
+The Agents & Tasks are setup to search the internet for the latest AI technologies and asked to resturn the results into a specific format so they can later be posted in a website.
-Using the same code, an Streamlit (Web interface) app reads the results and expose them into a RSS feed.
-Another Website is used to read the RSS as blog and expose it in a nicer format.

 ### Mac Dev Environment Setup